sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rule for finding out the first term in relation to the remaining number of terms (belonging to the remainder-series) :-

-[109](# "The first term of the remainder series = db + a.
-The series dealt with in this rule is obviously in arithmetical progression.").
+109[^197].
 The chosen-off number of terms multiplied by the common difference and (then) combined with the first term (of the given series) gives rise to the first term in relation to the remaining terms (belonging to the remainder-series).
 The already mentioned common difference is the common difference in relation to these (remaining terms also); and in relation to the choson-off number of terms (also both the first term and the common difference) are exactly those(which are found in the given series).

+[^197]: "The first term of the remainder series = db + a.
+The series dealt with in this rule is obviously in arithmetical progression."

 The rule for finding out the first term in relation to the remaining number of terms belonging to the remainder-series in a geometrically progressive series :-